 Once the war was officially over in 1919 Seitz was quickly repatriated to Germany, a country in a profound post-war crisis.
-The Kaiser had abdicated, the Empire had fallen and a new, fragile democracy, the Weimar Republic, was struggling to hold the centre against revolutionaries and monarchists.
-Germany's proud military and its industrial base was crippled by restrictions imposed by the punitive Treaty of Versailles.
+The Kaiser had abdicated, the Empire had fallen, a new democracy, the Weimar Republic, was struggling to hold the centre against revolutionaries and monarchists.
+Germany's military was limited and its industry was crippled by the Treaty of Versailles.
 The payment of war reparations was financially devastating.
-Added to these chaotic changes was the humiliating loss of its European territories and overseas colonies.
-This was explained by the growth of a socially fracturing "stab-in-the-back" myth that blamed German Jews and Communists.
+WW1's humiliating defeat and the loss of European territories and overseas colonies was explained by the growth of a socially fracturing "stab-in-the-back" betrayal myth that blamed Jews and Communists.
+Added to this was inflation.
+As the government printed more money it caused a hyper-inflation spiral.
 An intense feeling of national breakdown greeted Seitz on his arrival back on German soil.
 Some postcards from the immediate post-WWI period in Germany reflect the extreme political, social, and territorial disruption of the era.
 A postcard of 1919, (left), shows a map stating "Lands forsaken - but not forgotten".
 It was the start of the movement to reclaim German pride and territory.
-A Map (next page) of 1928 shows the extent of lost 'Volk' and land.
+A Map (page 4) of 1928 shows the extent of lost 'Volk' and land.

 The loss of historic imperial German territory in Europe was as devastating to the proud German psyche as financial reparations were to its prudent and resentful pocket.
-East Prussia became a geographically isolated exclave cut off from the rest of Germany by a narrow Polish Corridor.
+East Prussia became a geographically isolated enclave cut off from the rest of Germany by a narrow Polish Corridor.
 Danzig, now a 'Free City' was surrounded by Poland.
-Alsace-Lorraine went to France, Northern Schleswig to Denmark; Eupen-Malmedy to Belgium; (continued page 4
+Alsace-Lorraine went to France, Northern Schleswig to Denmark; Eupen-Malmedy to Belgium; (continued page 4)